Jaslene Gonzalez: America's Next Top Model Cycle 7

-Gonzalez initially auditioned for Cycle 7, but only made it to the top 21 during the semifinals.
+Gonzalez initially auditioned for Cycle 7, but only made it to the top 21 during the bootcamp.
 Assuring the judges that she would be back for the next cycle's audition, Gonzalez's determination caught the eyes of producers, who thought she had potential.

 Winning America's Next Top Model Cycle 8

-Gonzalez re-auditioned for Cycle 8 and this time made it to the top thirteen, being the twelfth finalist selected (just before Diana Zalewski filled the final place).
-During the competition, Gonzalez was called first at panel four times, received four Covergirl of the Week awards, and won the Go-Sees reward challenge in Sydney.
-She was also the second contestant after Joanie Dodds and the first winner to never appear in the bottom two.
+Gonzalez re-auditioned for Cycle 8 and this time made it to the top thirteen, being the twelfth contestant selected (just before Diana Zalewski filled the final place).
+During the competition, Gonzalez was called first at panel four times, received four Covergirl of the Week awards, and won the Go-Sees reward challenge in Sydney where she chose fellow contestant, Dionne Walters to participate with her in the challenge prize.
+She was also the second contestant after Cycle 6 runner-up Joanie Dodds and the first winner to never appear in the bottom two.
 On the season finale, Gonzalez was revealed as the winner.
-She is the first girl in the show's history to compete on more than one cycle and win, followed by former Cycle 5 sixth placer, Lisa D'Amato of Cycle 17: All Stars.
+She is the first contestant in the show's history to compete on more than one cycle and win, followed by former Cycle 5 eighth eliminated contestant, Lisa D'Amato of Cycle 17: All Stars.
 Gonzalez is the second of three winners from Illinois, preceded by Adrianne Curry of Cycle 1, and followed by McKey Sullivan of Cycle 11.
+Natasha Galkina was the runner-up upon Gonzalez's win.

 America's Next Top Model Cycle 9

 Gonzalez appeared in the first episode of Cycle 9 at St. John’s where the 33 potential contestants met her before preparing for a beach photoshoot.

-Gonzalez also appeared in the final episode to assist the final three models (Chantal Jones, Jenah Doucette and Saleisha Stowers) with their CoverGirl Wetslicks Fruit Spritzers commercial and photoshoot.
+Gonzalez also appeared in the final episode to assist the top three contestants (Chantal Jones, Jenah Doucette and Saleisha Stowers) with their CoverGirl Wetslicks Fruit Spritzers commercial and photoshoot.

 After Doucette was eliminated, the remaining two contestants Jones and Stowers participated in the final runway modeling Qi Gang's line of couture dresses with Gonzalez opening the show.